Substance Abuse Among College Students in the United States

 Americans diagnosed with ADHD.

-Many students don’t feel guilty taking stimulants due to the beliefs that these drugs will help them perform better with school, that stimulants aren’t harmful like other drugs, and that these drugs aren’t illegal since they are prescription medication.
-Due to the fact that these drugs don’t have the same stigma as illegal drugs, they are seen as more acceptable on college campuses than other drugs.36 In the end, however, using prescription drugs meant for someone else or in an improper way is, in fact, illegal.37
+Many students do not feel guilty taking stimulants due to the beliefs that these drugs will help them perform better with school, that stimulants aren’t harmful like other drugs, and that these drugs aren’t illegal since they are prescription medication.
+Due to the fact that these drugs do not have the same stigma as illegal drugs, they are seen as more acceptable on college campuses than other drugs.36 In the end, however, using prescription drugs meant for someone else or in an improper way is, in fact, illegal.37

 Culture and Peer Pressure